jpattee/penRegSum/README.md

 Implements pseudo-AIC and pseudo-BIC methods for situations where validation data is not available.

 Implements quasi-correlation method to assess predictive accuracy of a polygenic risk score on out of sample data comprised of summary statistics.

+Note that much of the C++ code in this package is repurposed from the LassoSum R package: https://github.com/tshmak/lassosum.